pal-robotics/dynamic_payload_analysis/doc/tutorials/H1_tutorial.md

 You can find the necessary URDF files in the corrisponding repository: [H1 URDF]()

 # Setting Up the Environment
-1. Launch the dynamic payload analysis node:
+1. In the dynamic_payload_analysis_ros package, there is a launch file that allows you to visualize the dynamic payload analysis in RViz for the Unitree H1 robot.
+You can run the following command to launch the node:
     ```bash
-    ros2 run dynamic_payload_analysis_ros node_rviz_visualization_menu
+    ros2 launch dynamic_payload_analysis_ros dyn_analysis_payload_unitree_h1.launch.py
     ```
-    *If you want to use the advanced parameters, you can set them in the launch command as follows:*
+    *If you want to modify the available parameters for the dynamic analysis, you can set them in the launch command.
+The available parameters are:*

-    ```bash
-    ros2 run dynamic_payload_analysis_ros node_rviz_visualization_menu --ros-args -p advanced_mode:=true -p resolution_ik:=0.10
-    ```
     - advanced_mode: If set to true, allows adding a payload to any link in the kinematic tree of the selected end effector link.
 If false, you can only add a payload to the end effector link.
     - resolution_ik: Sets the resolution of the inverse kinematics computation.
 Default is 0.20 meters, but you can set it to a different value if needed.*(Remember: with lower values the computational time will increase a lot)*

-2. Launch the Unitree H1 robot description and RViz using the following command:
-    ```bash
-    ros2 launch h1_description show.launch.py
-    ```
-    **Note:** This launch file will start also the joint state publisher, which is not needed for the dynamic payload analysis because the node publishes the joint states of the robot.
-You can remove the joint state publisher from the launch file if you want to avoid conflicts.
+    - workspace_range: Sets the range of the workspace area to be analyzed.
+Default is 2.0 meters, but you can set it to a different value if needed.

-3. After launching Rviz, you'll be able to see a view similar to the one shown below:
+2. After launching Rviz, you'll be able to see a view similar to the one shown below:
    <div style="text-align: center;">
    <img src="images/h1_overview.png" alt="Overview" width="600"/>
    </div>